walmartlabs/concord-website/docs/plugins/git.md

 The `createPRandMerge` action of the `github` task creates a pull request in GitHub and merges it.

-- `PRTitle`: Required - the title used for the pull request.
+- `prTitle`: Required - the title used for the pull request.
-- `PRBody`: Required - the description body for the pull request.
+- `prBody`: Required - the description body for the pull request.
-- `PRSourceBranch`: Required - the name of the branch from where your changes are implemented.
+- `prSourceBranch`: Required - the name of the branch from where your changes are implemented.
-- `PRDestinationBranch`: Required - the name of the branch into which the changes are merged.
+- `prDestinationBranch`: Required - the name of the branch into which the changes are merged.

 The following example creates a pull request to merge the changes from branch